VFD Block Diagram, Applications, Advantages, Circuit, Panel

 VFD or Variable Frequency Drive

 You can see the VFD display shows 35.0 Hz which is the frequency at which the motor is running.
-It also shows 1.040 KW which is the power taking by the motor at running time.
+It also shows 1.040 KW which is the power taken by the motor at running time.

 When Bypass mode is selected, then the motor will be run at the main input supply frequency.
 In this mode, we cannot change the speed of the motor by changing the frequency.